Lighthouse Quilters Guild

 Section 2.
 Vice Presidents

-a) The Vice President/Planning shall be responsible for: developing programs and contracting speakers for the upcoming year's meetings; researching appropriate facilities for workshops as needed; and arranging the program/entertainment for the November Christmas party.
+a) The Vice President Planning shall be responsible for developing programs and contracting speakers for the upcoming year's meetings and researching appropriate facilities for workshops as needed.

-b) The Vice President, Program shall make final arrangements for the programs/speakers booked the previous year; and shall introduce the speakers at each meeting; and in the absence of the President, shall assume the duties of the President.
+b) The Vice President Programs shall make final arrangements for the programs/speakers booked the previous year; will be reimbursed for their meal when taking a speaker to dinner; shall introduce the speakers at each meeting; and in the absence of the President, shall assume the duties of the President and/or Co-President.

 Section 3.
 Secretary

-The Secretary shall keep all of the records of the Guild; shall attend all meetings of the Board of Directors and the Guild; shall record minutes covering all meetings; and shall be responsible for all correspondence of the Guild.
+The Secretary shall keep all of the records of the Guild; shall attend all meetings of the Board of Directors and the Guild; shall record minutes covering all meetings.

 Section 4.
 Treasurer